ShaharHad/BankProject/backend/README.md

 # Bank API

-This repository provides a backend server for a simple banking application.
+This repository provides a backend server for a banking application.
 The API supports basic banking operations such as user authentication, deposits, withdrawals, and transfers.

 ## Features